heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-5-symbolic-translation-system.md

 }
 ```

-## Key Visual Insights
+## Key Points

-- The MST Translation Workflow diagram (Figure 1) visualizes the complete pipeline from astrological input to neutral symbolic output, highlighting how the RAG system integrates with both data sources and generative AI
-- The Example Translation Process (Figure 2) demonstrates the practical transformation of a specific percept-triplet (Jupiter in Sagittarius 9th), showing how core conceptual meaning is preserved while terminology is neutralized
-- The correspondence tables present a structured mapping of the symbolic relationships between planetary archetypes, sign expressions, and house domains, illustrating the richness of the knowledge foundation
-- These visualizations collectively reveal how the MST bridges the gap between the geometric precision of the percept-triplet encoding system (using Archetypal/What, Expression/How, and Mundane/Where vectors) and the narrative accessibility needed for human understanding

-## See Also

-- [Section 2.4: The Percept-Triplet](memorativa-2-4-the-percept-triplet.md) — Defines the three-dimensional encoding system that the MST translates into universal symbolic language
+- The MST converts astrologically encoded percept-triplets into culturally-neutral symbolic language while preserving semantic relationships and conceptual meaning [1]
-- [Section 2.6: Generative AI](memorativa-2-6-generative-ai.md) — Explores the AI models that power the MST's narrative generation capabilities
-- [Section 2.12: Focus Spaces](memorativa-2-12-focus-spaces.md) — Explains how translated symbols are organized in conceptual workspaces
-- [Section 2.13: Lens System](memorativa-2-13-lens-system.md) — Details further symbolic transformations across cultural frameworks
-- [Section 2.21: LLM Integration](memorativa-2-21-llm-integration.md) — Provides technical details on language model integration with the MST
+- The system leverages existing Western astrological literature through structured correspondence tables derived from Hand, Greene, Rudhyar, and others, rather than inventing new symbolic systems [2,3]
+- A hybrid architecture combines retrieval-augmented generation with fine-tuned LLM capabilities, enabling context-aware symbolic translations [4]
+- Bidirectional mapping between astrological symbols and universal concepts ensures that the geometric properties of the percept-triplet space are maintained in translation [5]
+- The cultural neutralization process transforms astrological terminology into universally accessible symbolic language while preserving the conceptual relationships [6]
+- The system generates dynamic English language narratives and analyses that bridge symbolic contexts while maintaining strict separation from astrological terminology [7]
+- Integration with the broader Lens system enables translations into multiple cultural symbolic frameworks beyond Western traditions [8]

 ## Citations